TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.NairaCheckout/README.md

 ![BTCPay-Mavapay configuration= page](./img/NairaCheckout/btcpay_page.png)

+## Naira checkout on BTCPay Server with Mavapay

 Go ahead and create an invoice, you can do this by clicking on the `Create Invoice` button in the top right corner of your BTCPay Server instance.

 On checkout, together with the existing payment options, you should see the option to pay with Naira.